 Would you like to try your luck?
 Well, then take a casino tour.
 You will be able to visit 3 different casinos and play whatever suits you best.
 You could end up winning some cash for dinner! 🙂

 How about visiting a beer factory and learn more about the making process?
 Monterrey has a long beer tradition.
 You will have the opportunity to learn more about it by visiting its brewery along with the Museum of Glass.

 There are also options for those interested in ecotourism.
-For starters, you can visit the Grutas de Garcia that is located about 29 miles away from Monterrey downtown.
+For starters, you can visit the Grutas de Garcia that are located about 29 miles from Monterrey downtown.
 The grutas is a cave complex with rock formations that are between 50 and 60 million years old.
 You can hike to the top or take the lift (cable car) if you prefer so.
 You will love looking at the different formations.
 Just use your imagination.

 If you’re into hiking, then you should definitely visit Chipinque.
 Can you imagine watching the sunset or sunrise from the top of a mountain?
 It’s a very cool experience.
 You can even run into some wild animals while climbing up.
 Have your camera ready.

 Yet another cool option is La Huasteca.
 This canyon offers excellent views and it’s so relaxing just to walk there.
 If you have a drone or are a photography enthusiast, be prepared with your photographic devices as you will get amazing shots.

 I also recommend visiting the Cola de Caballo (Horsetail Falls) in Santiago.
 This park is one of the most visited by Regios (locals from Monterrey).
 Admire the beautiful falls and the scenery around it and just relax.
 Oh, and did I say that you can jump off the highest bungee in all Mexico?
 Not for the faint of heart, though.